-Further, Facebook and Google have an duopoly over online advertising thanks to their vast data-collection machines.
-TV advertising has always been primarily about promoting and positioning specific brands, but it's demographic targeting abilities pale when compared to the granularity digital advertising enables.
+Further, Facebook and Google have a duopoly over online advertising thanks to their vast data-collection machines.
+TV advertising has always been primarily about promoting and positioning specific brands, but its demographic targeting abilities pale when compared to the granularity digital advertising enables.

 When advertising online, companies can directly track conversion rates — how many consumers who see an advertisement actually click on it and ends up buying the product — and they can precisely target extremely specific demographics, from age and location to details like political affiliation.

 Facebook and Google offer unbeatable reach — Unsurprisingly, Warc estimates that Facebook and Google will take 35 cents of every dollar spent on advertising this year.
 Smaller companies like news outlets stand little chance against the vast reach and audience specificity that Facebook and Google can offer.
 With fewer people actually seeing ads on traditional TV broadcasts and ever more on YouTube, it's no wonder we've reached an inflection point.
 If anything, it's surprising it's taken this long.